 It would be a great help if there was a clear EU strategy on wealth inequality and taxation that pro-Europeans could get behind.
 However there is very little leadership on anything in Europe, and this vacuum has helped create the issue surrounding Brexit.

 Helping companies move to Ireland has been, in my opinion, a good thing, and I am sure David Cameron has put his inheritance to good use and spent the money in the UK.
 I will also take advantage of my ISA allowance and look for good exchange rates when I travel abroad, and I don’t mind if my pension benefits from some tax haven somewhere.

 But, let’s work for leadership and clarity as opposed to the old-fashioned, diametrically different, ‘right’ and ‘left’.
 Where both sides think they are correct, and the other is not; therefore resulting in the loss of more people and nothing being done.

-Stefan is Global Head of the psd Technology practice.
+Stefan is Chief Executive Officer and Global Head of the psd Technology practice.
 His expertise covers digital, software, IT & cloud services, telecommunications, consumer electronics & semiconductors, IoT and Fintech.
 He has over 30 years’ experience in the recruitment industry, and has managed businesses in the UK, Europe and Asia.